Continuum Cascade Model: Branching Random Walk for Traveling Wave: Numerical traveling wave solution

-We apply the Aidekon theorem \cite{aidekon, aidekon2} for branching random walk to show mathematically the following observations \cite{ik} for equation (\ref{eq:height2}) in later sections.
-It is convenient to think about $x$ and $n$ as space and time coordinates, so that the front of the traveling wave was advancing \begin{enumerate} \item {\bf Numerical traveling wave solution.} Numerically, the probability distribution $P_n(x)$ has a traveling wave shape with the width of the front remaining finite as shown in Fig. \ref{tw}, which means the finite width of the height distribution.
+We apply the Aidekon theorem \cite{aidekon, aidekon2} to show the following observations \cite{ik} for equation (\ref{eq:height2}) mathematically in later sections. \begin{enumerate} \item Numerical traveling wave solution.
+Numerically, the probability distribution $P_n(x)$ has a traveling wave shape with the width of the front remaining finite as shown in Fig. \ref{tw}.

-\item {\bf Velocity selection.} Assuming an approximation by a traveling wave form for larger $n\gg 1$,
+\item Velocity selection.
+Assuming an approximation by a traveling wave form for larger $n\gg 1$,

 with the front position $x_f$ growing linearly with `velocity' equal to $e^{-1}$ \cite{ik}: